zlpton/ZehuaLiu.github.io/_pages/about.md

 Awards
 ======
-1. **IEEE Vehicular Technology Society** Daniel E. Nobel Fellowship Award, 2022
+1. IEEE Daniel E. Nobel Fellowship Award, from **IEEE Vehicular Technology Society**, 2022
 2. **Exemplary Reviewer** of the IEEE TRANSACTIONS ON COMMUNICATIONS, 2021
 3. **National Scholarship (China)** 2020 and 2018